sjenni/sjenni.github.io/_pages/about.md

   - /about.html
 ---

+I am a Research Scientist at Adobe Research.
+My research interests are in computer vision and deep learning, focusing on self-supervised learning methods for images and videos.
-I am a fourth-year PhD student in the Computer Vision Group at the University of Bern, supervised by Prof. Dr. Paolo Favaro.
+Previously, I was a PhD student in the Computer Vision Group at the University of Bern, supervised by Paolo Favaro.
 I received my BSc degree in Computer Science in 2015 and my MSc degree in Computer Science in 2017, both at the University of Bern.
-My research interests are in computer vision and deep learning.
-More specifically, I am interested in methods that learn representations of visual data without human supervision.

 ---------

 ## News

+* ***June, 2020:*** I succesfully defended my PhD

+* ***May, 2020:*** I joined Adobe Research as a Research Scientist

 * ***November, 2020:*** I will be joining Adobe Research as a Deep Learning Research Intern at the beginning of 2021